hyperledger/indy-hipe/text/connection-protocol/README.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-- The acknowledgement steps are not technically necessary, as both pairwise DIDs and verification keys exchanged after the connection response.
+- The acknowledgement steps are not necessarily vital to the connection process as all the necessary keys and DIDs needed for secure communication are transmitted to both parties by the end of the connection response step.

 # Prior art
 [prior-art]: #prior-art